 Differin Gel* is a great topical treatment for adults with acne.
 Unlike the Persa-Gel, Differin is retinoid based.
 Formulated without alcohol, oil, and fragrance, this treatment promises to quickly minimize breakouts and prevent future acne from appearing.

 This gel should be applied once a day, as needed, after washing the face.
 Only a minute amount of product is needed.
-This product works quicker than Benzoyl Peroxide.
+Also, this product works quicker than Benzoyl Peroxide.
 However, Differin is more of an irritant.
 This gel can dry out clear skin next to a pimple.

 Note:Any time a retinoid is used, sunscreen is a non-negotiable, as retinoids can make skin more susceptible to sun damage.

 I have a love-hate relationship with the Hydro Boost line largely due to the steeper price-tag.
 The moisturizers contain truly amazing ingredients that warrant the higher price tag.
-The high end-looking packaging is likely the reason for the steep price.
+However, the high end-looking packaging is likely the reason for the steep price.
 So how did this product make the list?

-First, this line is available at the drug store and at Ulta.
+First, this line is available at the drugstore and at Ulta.
 With these two retail partners, this cream is nearly always on sale.
-Personally, I used a 40% Off coupon to purchase my jar.
+In fact, I used a 40% Off coupon to purchase my jar.

 Although the packaging is sleek and gorgeous, it is not travel friendly.
 Furthermore, the jar packaging makes this product unsuitable for sharing.

 Neutrogena Hydro Boost Water Gel SPF 15 | $19.99